videolan/vlc/share/lua/README.txt

 d:show(): Show this dialog.
-d:hide(): Hide (but not close) this dialog. d:delete(): Close and delete this dialog. d:del_widget( widget ): Delete 'widget'.
-It disappears from the dialog and repositioning may occur. d:update(): Update the dialog immediately (don't wait for the current function to return)
+d:hide(): Hide (but not close) this dialog. d:delete(): Close and delete this dialog. d:set_title( title ): set the title of this dialog. d:update(): Update the dialog immediately (don't wait for the current function to return) d:del_widget( widget ): Delete 'widget'.
+It disappears from the dialog and repositioning may occur.

 In the following functions, you can always add some optional parameters: col, row, col_span, row_span, width, height.
 They define the position of a widget in the dialog: